alihusayni/tll-next/content/resources/case-studies/green-card-through-marriage.md

 they will decide on your application and notify you by mail or online.
 If approved, you will get a green card in the mail in a few weeks.
 The process can take 9 to 15 months or longer, based on your case and other factors.
 Adjustment of status can be a complicated and lengthy process, but you Don't have to do it alone.
-At the Law Office of Tuan Lee, we have the experience and expertise to help you get your green card through marriage.
+At the Law Office of tuan le, we have the experience and expertise to help you get your green card through marriage.
 You can reach us by phone at [714-877-5840](tel:+1-714-877-5840).
 ![](https://tuanlelaw.s3.us-east-1.amazonaws.com/BlogImage/Green-Card-Through-Marriage-How-to-Apply-and-Avoid-Pitfalls.webp)